HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 Go to https://git-scm.com/download/win to download **Git for Windows**.

-:::tip
+:::tip Setup nano
 If you want to follow along with this guide, tell Git for Windows to use the `nano` text editor.
 :::

-:::tip
+:::tip Check for updates automatically
 When you're installing Git for Windows tick the _check for updates_ checkbox.
-It's easy to upgrade Git for Windows, as the program will do all the work for you.
+It's easy to update Git for Windows, as the program does all the work for you.
 :::